Artemis-the-gr8/PlayerStatsExpansion/README.md

 [item](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/Material.html) or
 [entity](https://hub.spigotmc.org/javadocs/bukkit/org/bukkit/entity/EntityType.html) as **sub-statistic**.

-The stat_names are the same as they are for PlayerStats' `/stat` command, so you can always check with PlayerStats' tab-complete function to verify.
+The stat_names and sub_stat_names are the same as they are for PlayerStats' `/stat` command, so you can always check with PlayerStats' tab-complete function to verify.

 #### All Supported Statistics: